-Judge slams Trump administration for delaying work permits for immigrants, firing senior DHS official
+Judge criticizes Trump administration for delaying work permits for immigrants, firing senior DHS official

 Advocates for immigrants say Wolf’s memo affected as many as 1.1 million people, including more than 640,000 immigrants currently enrolled in the program and who are allowed to renew their work permits.
 Wolf’s memo reduced the permits’ validity from two years to one.

-Several federal judges and the Government Accountability Office have raised concerns about the Trump administration’s practice of catapulting “acting” officials into key roles, sidestepping federal laws.
+Several federal judges and the Government Accountability Office have raised concerns about the Trump administration’s practice of catapulting “acting” officials into key roles, thereby sidestepping federal laws.
 President Trump has said he prefers the acting role because it grants him “flexibility” to hire and fire.

 DHS officials have said that attempts to declare Wolf’s appointment unlawful are “baseless,” and they criticized Garaufis, who was appointed during President Bill Clinton’s administration, as an “activist judge” after last week’s ruling.